brechtm/rinohtype/DEVELOPING.rst

-The file ``.python-version`` in the root of the repository specifies which Python versions pyenv should make available whenever we are inside the repository.
-The file lists specific versions of CPython 3.5 to 3.9 and a recent PyPy3 version (Ideally, we should closely track the latest releases).
+The file ``.python-version`` in the root of the repository specifies which Python versions pyenv should make available whenever we are inside the repository checkout.
+The file lists specific versions of CPython 3.5 to 3.10 and a recent PyPy3 version (Ideally, we should closely track the latest releases).
 The ``pyenv_install.py`` script will install the interpreters listed in ``.python-version`` for you.

 In addition to these versions, the first entry of the ``.python-version`` specifies ``rinoh-tox``.
 This is a virtual environment that has tox installed